Formation (song)

-"Formation" is a song recorded by American singer Beyoncé for her sixth studio album Lemonade (2016).
-It was written by Beyoncé, Mike WiLL Made-It, Swae Lee, and Pluss, and produced by the former two.
-It served as the album's lead single, surprise-released on February 6, 2016, through Parkwood Entertainment.
-"Formation" is an R&B song with trap and bounce influences, in which Beyoncé celebrates her culture, identity and success as a black woman from the Southern United States.
+"Formation" is a song by American singer and songwriter Beyoncé from her sixth studio album, Lemonade (2016).
+Beyoncé wrote and produced the song with Mike Will Made It, with Swae Lee and Pluss as co-writers.
+Pluss formulated the song's original beat while Swae Lee freestyled the hook, after which Beyoncé's wrote its verses.
+The song was surprise-released on February 6, 2016, through Parkwood Entertainment.
+It is a trap and bounce song in which Beyoncé celebrates her culture, identity, and success as a black woman from the Southern United States.

-The song received widespread acclaim upon release, with particular praise for the lyrical references, as well as for the production and vocal performance.
-It was critics' top song of 2016, being named the best song of the year by publications including Rolling Stone, Time, NPR, and Complex.
-In 2019, it was named the best song of the decade (2010s) by publications including Essence and Parade.
-"Formation" was also Google's most searched song of 2016.
-"Formation" won all six of its nominations at the MTV Video Music Awards, and was nominated for three Grammy Awards: Record of the Year, Song of the Year and Best Music Video, of which it won the latter award.
+The song received widespread acclaim upon release, with music critics praising it as a personal and political ode to black Southern identity.
+It was voted critics' top song of 2016 in The Village Voice's Pazz & Jop poll and named one of the best songs of the 2010s decade by numerous publications.
+In 2021, Rolling Stone placed the song at number 73 on its 500 Greatest Songs of All Time list.
+"Formation" won all six of its nominations at the 2016 MTV Video Music Awards and received three nominations at the 59th Annual Grammy Awards: Record of the Year, Song of the Year, and Best Music Video, winning the lattermost award.
+In the United States, the song debuted at number 10 on the Billboard Hot 100 and was certified three-times platinum by the Recording Industry Association of America.
+It also charted within the top 40 in Australia, Canada, France, Hungary, Scotland, Spain, and the United Kingdom, and the song was certified diamond in Brazil, double platinum in Australia, and platinum in Canada and New Zealand.

-The song's music video premiered on the same day as the song itself as an unlisted video on Beyoncé's official YouTube account.
+The song's music video premiered on the same day as the song itself as an unlisted video on YouTube.
 Directed by Melina Matsoukas, the New Orleans-set video portrays black pride and resilience through diverse depictions of black Southern culture.
-The video received critical acclaim, with Rolling Stone naming it the greatest music video of all time in 2021.
-In order to promote the song, Beyoncé performed it during her guest appearance at the Super Bowl 50 halftime show the day after its premiere.
+The video received critical acclaim, with Rolling Stone placing it at number one on its 100 Greatest Music Videos of All Time list in 2021.
+Beyoncé performed the song during her guest appearance at the Super Bowl 50 halftime show the day after its release, and it has featured on the setlists of her subsequent tours.

-Upon release, "Formation" ignited discussions on the topics of culture, racism and politics.
-The song, music video and Super Bowl performance also triggered controversy, with conservative commentators and politicians claiming that Beyoncé was spreading anti-police and anti-American messages and law enforcement groups organizing anti-Beyoncé boycotts and protests.
-The song became known as a protest song and was adopted as an anthem by the Black Lives Matter movement and the Women's March.
-The song has also been the subject of study at colleges and universities.
+Upon release, "Formation" ignited discussions on the topics of culture, racism, and politics.
+The song also triggered controversy, with conservative figures claiming that Beyoncé was spreading anti-police and anti-American messages, and law enforcement officers protested at her concerts.
+It became known as a protest song and was adopted as an anthem by the Black Lives Matter movement and the 2017 Women's March.
+The song has also been the subject of study at schools, colleges, and universities.